 Nominally, deflation appears to be a good thing in the short run, as the cost of buying things goes down for consumers.
 But it also prompts them to delay major purchasing decisions in anticipation of even lower prices in the future.
 As a result, businesses cut production as demand goes down.

 For example, imagine that you want to buy a house.
 Would you buy it now if you expect the price to fall by an additional 20% within the next year?
 Probably not.
 When home builders anticipate less demand, they also stop building new houses.

 This phenomenon happens in almost all sectors of the economy when overall price levels start to fall.
-As you can see, falling prices intensify the slowdown in economic activity, as they trigger a vicious cycle of lower demand, resulting in lesser economic activity, which leads to increasing unemployment.
+As you can see, falling prices intensify the slowdown in economic activity, triggering a vicious cycle of lower demand, resulting in lesser economic activity, which leads to increasing unemployment.
 As a result, central banks usually target slow but steady economic growth.

-Historical use of QE
+Historical use of quantitative easing

-The first order of business for policymakers is generally to cut target interest rates (or in other words, the ‘official cash rate’), to as low a level as possible.
+The first order of business for policymakers is to cut target interest rates (in other words, the official cash rate)1 to as low a level as possible.

-The United States Federal Reserve and most other major central banks maintain target interest rates by buying and selling government bonds in the open market.
+The United States Federal Reserve and most other major central banks maintain target interest rates by buying and selling government bonds and treasury securities in the open market.

-Special considerations with QE
+Special considerations with quantitative easing

-The main risk of QE is increased inflation without the desired increase in economic activity.
-Economists call such a situation a ‘liquidity trap’, where investors do not invest in businesses and instead, keep cash at hand despite the low interest rates.
-As a result, the QE program ends up contributing to 'stagflation', where inflation goes up but the unemployment rate remains high.
+A liquidity trap occurs when investors stop investing in businesses and instead keep cash at hand despite low interest rates.
+As a result, the QE program contributes to 'stagflation', where inflation increases and the unemployment rate remains high.

 Stagflation in the economy is one of the most dreaded situations any central bank must deal with because it makes monetary policy ineffective — even QE.

-While the US dollar enjoys 'exorbitant privilege' as the world's reserve currency – and is often treated as a safe haven for foreign capital — rampant QE-induced inflation could ultimately contribute to the devaluation of the dollar in the long run.
+While the US dollar enjoys 'exorbitant privilege' as the world's reserve currency2 — and is often treated as a safe haven for foreign capital — rampant QE-induced inflation could ultimately contribute to the devaluation of the dollar in the long run.

-Example of QE
+An example of QE

 In the early 2000s, the Japanese economy faced massive deflationary pressure despite the BOJ leaving the interest rate close to zero since 1999.

-This eventually flowed through to the economy, with GDP growing between 2002 and 2007.
+This eventually flowed through to the economy, with the gross domestic product (GDP) growing between 2002 and 2007.
 Like many countries worldwide, however, Japan saw negative growth in the wake of the global financial crisis (GFC).

 Following negative GDP growth in 2008 and 2009, the US returned to positive GDP growth from 2010 until 2019.
 The coronavirus crisis, however, saw GDP in the US fall by 3.5% in 2020.

-GDP fell by 0.3% in Australia in 2020 but as the economy recovered, more jobs were created and the unemployment rate fell throughout most of 2021.
-From a high of more than 7% in 2020, Australia's unemployment rate recovered to close to 4.5% by the end of 2021.
+GDP fell by 0.3% in 2020, but as the economy recovered, more jobs were created, and the unemployment rate fell throughout most of 2021.
+From a high of more than 7% in 2020, Australia's unemployment rate recovered to a low of 3.4% by July 2022.